Penn Museum Series Complements "One Day in Pompeii" Special Exhibition at the Franklin Institute

 Dr. Robert Giegengack, Penn Department of Earth and Environmental Sciences

 Mount Vesuvius is the most active volcano in Europe and the Mediterranean; its explosive eruption in 79 CE produced a cloud of heated dust and gases that killed about 16,000 people in Pompeii, Herculaneum, and the adjacent countryside.
 In this lecture, Dr. Giegengack discusses the history and science surrounding the eruptions of Vesuvius and other volcanoes in the Calabrian Arc.

 Sunday, November 17 at 2:00 pm

 Dr. Janet Monge, Associate Curator and Keeper, Penn Museum Physical Anthropology Section

 Herculaneum: The Archaeology of Catastrophe—Life and Death in a Roman Resort Town

 On a hot summer day in the bustling Bay of Naples, Mt.
-Vesuvius explodes and rains down superheated gas and lava from the core of the Earth onto the nearby towns of Pompeii and Herculaneum.
+Vesuvius explodes and rains down superheated gas and lava onto the nearby towns of Pompeii and Herculaneum.
 Some inhabitants of Herculaneum escaped into beach caves used to store boats for the heavy marine traffic into the cove.
 Their deaths by heat shock, which instantly killed its victims by vaporizing their soft tissues while preserving their hard bony skeletons under layers of volcanic ash, affords a unique opportunity to study life and death among the ancient Romans in ways that are truly unique in the study of the bioarchaeology of the ancient world.